 Continue writing them into your planner for at least one month.
 They say it takes 21-28 days to form a new habit.

 I’m a pen and paper girl myself, but I can certainly see the appeal of going digital when addressing your planning needs.
-The biggest advantage of digital planner, in my opinion, is the ability to set reminders and alarms to help you remember the important things you need to.
+The biggest advantage of a digital planner, in my opinion, is the ability to set reminders and alarms to help you remember the important things.
 I wish my paper planner could do that.

 Grab a Timer or Open A Timer App